• Skip to main content

 Administration/Finance Committee

 The Administration/Finance Committee drafts and revises the operating budget of the school.
-They oversee related financial policy relating to faculty and administrative issues, reviews and amends existing policy.
-This is an ad hoc committee established by the Administrator and Business Manager.
 It is comprised of Charter Council board members, parents with financial expertise, faculty members, the business manager, and the school director.
 The committee is usually activated in February and continues its work until the Charter Council has approved the budget for the following year in June.
 It is also convened at other times as circumstances and needs arise.

 Fundraising Committee